 Down filling is thoroughly cleaned

-These pillows are covered in a 300-thread-count cotton fabric with a subtle damask stripe, and the filling is put through a cleaning process that guarantees feathers are meticulously cleaned and free of dust and odor.
-The pillows can be cleaned in a commercial-size washer and dryer, and they’re well-priced as far as down pillows go.
+The classic feather-down pillows are covered in a 300-thread-count cotton fabric with a subtle damask stripe, and the filling is put through a cleaning process that guarantees feathers are meticulously cleaned and free of dust and odor.
+While we appreciate how well-priced these pillows are, we wish they didn't have to be washed in a commercial-size washer and dryer.

-Price at time of publish: $89 for a Standard
+Price at time of publish: $99 for a soft standard

 Casper Down Pillow